Worcester Bravehearts: 2022 season

 In an effort to increase attendance in 2022, the Bravehearts launched an off-season interactive campaign known as "Twenty-Twenty-You" allowing fans to have an impact on what they show at their games.

 Their first initiative in 2022 was to create a 90-foot fan wall, also referred to as the "Home is Where the 'Hearts Are" Fan Wall.
 In partnership with the Better Business Bureau the team asked fans to submit selfies throughout the off-season to be featured on the mural, as well as asked small business owners to submit logos of their family-owned businesses to be displayed.
 The 90-foot banner was unveiled on opening night with over 250 faces and 65 small business logos, all on the wall at no cost.

 On June 7, the team caught national attention as the Bravehearts became the first team in organized baseball history to play a game where the fans were able to choose the rules the teams played by during their "You-Choose-The-Rules" games.
 As part of the "Twenty-Twenty-You" campaign, the Bravehearts allowed fans to submit rules in the off-season that they would like to see the team play by, and chose one rule per inning that was submitted by a fan.
 Some rules included kickball for an inning, pied in the face if you strike out, and rock-paper-scissors to determine out or safe.

 The team announced both games as sellouts, with over 6,000 fans combined witnessing the warped baseball rulebook.

 For the first time in franchise history, the team failed to qualify for the Futures League playoffs, finishing with a 26–36 record.
 Despite the lack of on-field success, the team announced a 30% attendance jump from the previous season, along with 5 sellouts and a record-breaking month of online ticket sales in July 2022.

-The team will celebrate their 10th anniversary season in 2023.
+The team celebrated their 10th anniversary season in 2023.